SnelMelder/settings-app/README.md

-# Snelmelder Settings Panel
+# Snelmelder settings panel

 ## Description

 When a user creates a new report in the Snelmelder app, we want to know which project (location + contractors) the report belongs to, in order to inform the right people.
 The locations and contractors can change.
 Therefore, we need a way to configure these.
-The Snelmelder Settings Panel is used for this.
+The Snelmelder settings panel is used for this.
 It allows a user to perform CRUD operations on projects.

 ## Technologies